 The content editor allows you to add and format text, insert equations and hyperlinks, tables, and attach different types of files to create content.
 The content editor or WYSIWYG (What You See Is What You Get) editor is found in many different tools including Discussions, Assignments, and Content Items.

 The content editor has two modes: simple and advanced.

 Simple mode is the default mode that is first shown.
-Click the show more button – represented by two downward pointing arrows to switch to the Advanced Mode.
+Click the show more button – represented by three dots to switch to the Advanced Mode.

 The Simple Toolbar has some common options for formatting text, including changing font, changing color of the text, and creating bulleted and numbered lists.
 Also included is a spell check button and buttons for creating hyperlinks.

 When the toolbar is expanded to three rows of functions, you may used advanced functions including the available formatting and object attachment functions

 Best Practice: Copying and Pasting Text to Prevent Loss

 To protect against losing work if an internet connection loss or software error occurs, you may choose to type in an offline simple text editor, such as Notepad or Microsoft Word, and copy and paste your work into Blackboard.